dd9jn/rfc4880bis/crypto-refresh.md

 This is a list of one-bit flags that indicate preferences that the key holder has about how the key is handled on a key server.
 All undefined flags MUST be zero.

-First octet:

-{: title="Key server preferences flag registry (first octet)"}
+{: title="Key server preferences flag registry"}
-flag | shorthand | definition
+Flag | Shorthand | Definition
 ---|---|---
-0x80 | No-modify | The key holder requests that this key only be modified or updated by the key holder or an administrator of the key server.
+0x80... | No-modify | The key holder requests that this key only be modified or updated by the key holder or an administrator of the key server.

 This is found only on a self-signature.